 The spending on R&D is considered necessary especially for a company like Ford when it is racing to turn itself around in vehicle electrification and autonomous driving.

-In this article, we will explore Ford’s research and development expense and compare it with that of Tesla over a period of time.
-We are using Tesla’s research and development costs as the reference and see how big the difference is between the two companies.
+In this article, we will explore Ford Motor’s research and development expenses and compare them with that of Tesla over a period of time.

 Please note that R&D cost, budget, expense, spending, etc are used interchangeably in this article and are meant the same.